±%

 FAQs

-What's the difference between percentage difference and percentage change?
+What is the difference between percentage difference and percentage change?

 Percentage change is directional: (new - old) / old × 100.
-It matters which is "old" and which is "new."
+The order matters.
 Percentage difference is symmetric: |A - B| / average × 100.
-Order doesn't matter.
-Use change for tracking progress, difference for comparing alternatives.
+Order does not matter.
+Use percentage change for tracking progress; use percentage difference for comparing alternatives.

 When should I use percentage difference instead of percentage change?